rpzdb/docs/source/includes/_zones.md

 ## Create RPZ Zone

-You may create a zone using this action.
+You may create a rpz zone using this action.
 It takes a JSON object containing a parameters.

 ```shell
 curl --include \